Synergetic Empowerment: Wireless Communications Meets Embodied Intelligence: Introduction

-The operational framework of embodied intelligence is defined by its tightly coupled perception-cognition-execution (PCE) loop, where perception drives execution and execution generates new perceptions.
+At the core of this synergetic empowerment is the tightly coupled perception-cognition-execution (PCE) loop of embodied intelligence, where perception drives execution and execution generates new perceptions.
 Autonomous navigation, precise control, and payload communication inherently rely on reliable wireless connectivity \cite{Bai2023}.
 This continuous cycle imposes extreme throughput and reliability demands that fundamentally reshape the function of wireless communication \cite{Nguyen2022}.
-The network must evolve from providing best-effort delivery for passive endpoints to guaranteeing deterministic, closed-loop control for mobile agents.
+The network is expected to evolve from providing best-effort delivery for passive endpoints to guaranteeing deterministic, closed-loop control for mobile agents.
 This fundamental shift challenges architectures designed for elastic traffic patterns.
 Yet these same PCE-driven agents also offer unprecedented optimization opportunities.
-Unlike passive endpoints, they are active participants whose mobility enables dynamic topology adaptation and whose sensory capabilities provide real-time channel state information, thereby transforming potential network strain into network intelligence.
+Unlike passive endpoints, they are active participants whose mobility enables physical-layer network reconfiguration, and whose sensory capabilities provide high-fidelity environmental mapping, thereby transforming potential network strain into network intelligence.

 This transformation unlocks synergetic empowerment through continuous co-evolution.
-Wireless communication serves as the digital nervous system for embodied agents, providing ubiquitous connectivity that sustains their PCE loops and edge computing resources that augment their cognitive capabilities \cite{EdgeAI6G}.
+Wireless communication serves as the digital nervous system interconnecting embodied agents by relaying sensory data, cognitive outputs, and control commands, sustaining their PCE loops and augmenting cognitive capabilities \cite{EdgeAI6G}.
 This network-centric framework fuses disparate sensory data from multiple agents to build holistic situational awareness, transcending the capabilities of a single entity.
 In turn, embodied intelligence endows the wireless communication system with physical-world intelligence through the inherent capacity of agents to sense the radio environment, make autonomous decisions, and physically alter network topology for unprecedented adaptability.
-This mutual empowerment interweaves to create a self-reinforcing feedback loop where enhanced connectivity enables better collective perception, which informs smarter network optimization, thereby enabling more advanced agent coordination, visually summarized in Fig. \ref{fig.1}.
-The result is a deeply integrated cyber-physical system where capabilities continuously reinforce each other, fundamentally reshaping both the design principles of future networks and the operational models of embodied intelligence.
+This mutual empowerment creates a self-reinforcing feedback loop, visually summarized in Fig. \ref{fig.1}, where enhanced connectivity, collective perception, and network optimization continuously reinforce each other.